KenKundert/nestedtext/doc/alternatives.rst

 supports a number of basic data types (notably including dates and times) using syntax that is more similar to *JSON* (explicit but verbose) than to *YAML* (succinct but confusing).
-As discussed previously, though, this makes it the responsibility of the user to specify the correct type for each field, when it should be the responsibility of the application to convert each field to the correct type.
+As discussed previously, though, this makes it the responsibility of the user to specify the correct type for each field.

 Another flaw in TOML is that it is difficult to specify deeply nested structures.
 The only way to specify a nested dictionary is to give the full